FICO Credit Scores: What Do They Mean?

 - Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
 FICO scores can be as low as 300 and as high as 800.
 Higher is better.
 Most people getting a mortgage loan these days have a score above 620.

 Credit scores make a difference in interest rates

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Want to know more about your credit score?
-Give us a call at 703.255-5810.
+Curious about your credit score?
+Give us a call: 703.255-5810.